Marriage and Relationships: EEA Regulations

 9.2 Under EU law, a couple shall remain family members as long as they have not divorced/dissolved the marriage or civil partnership and are both still residing in the UK.
 Therefore, a non-EEA family member may still be able to obtain permanent residence even though s/he has physically separated from her/his EEA-national spouse/civil partner.

 However, please note that when a durable relationship breaks down, the non-EEA national cannot rely on the same protection and s/he is no longer recognized as a family member from that point.

-9.3 The application for a permanent residence card is made on Form EEA4 which is available on the UKBA website and is free of charge.
-The applicant must be able to demonstrate that her/his spouse/civil partner/partner has had a right to reside during the previous five year period, if relevant.
+9.3 The application for a permanent residence card is made on Form EEA4 which is available on the UKVI website and is subject to a fee of £55.
+The applicant must be able to demonstrate that her/his spouse/civil partner/partner has had a right to reside during the previous five year period.

 10.1 If a divorce or dissolution of a civil partnership was as a result of the non-EEA national being the victim of domestic abuse, or if other ‘particularly difficult circumstances’ exist, then the non-EEA national may retain an EU law right of residence in the UK in her/his own right.
 In this case, specialist advice should be sought immediately.

 10.2 In addition, there are other circumstances whereby a person retains a right of residence under EU law and can therefore remain lawfully in the UK even though the marriage/civil partnership has been terminated/dissolved, for example:

 - there is a child at school in the UK who is residing with the non-EEA parent or this parent has custody of this child or the court has ordered that this parent must have access to this child; or

 - the couple were married/in a civil partnership for three years and resided in the UK in this capacity for at least one year; or